-(Exploitation of an Artistic work on Public Display)
+(Exploitation of an artistic work, etc. on public display)

-- Article 46 It is permissible to exploit an artistic work the original copy of which is permanently installed in an outdoor location as provided for in paragraph (2) of the preceding Article or an architectural work, in any way whatsoever except the following: - (i) producing additional copies of a sculpture or making those additional copies

-- of the sculpture available to the public by transferring them; - (ii) reproducing an architectural work by means of construction, or making copies of an architectural work so reproduced available to the public by transferring them; - (iii) reproducing a work in order to permanently install it in an outdoor location as provided for in paragraph (2) of the preceding Article; - (iv) reproducing an artistic work for the purpose of selling copies of it, or selling those copies.
+- Article 46 It is permissible to exploit an artistic work the original copy of which is permanently installed in an outdoor location as provided for in paragraph (2) of the preceding Article or an architectural work, in any way whatsoever except the following: - (i) producing additional copies of a sculpture or offering such additional copies of the sculpture to the public by transferring them; - (ii) reproducing an architectural work by means of construction, or offering copies of an architectural work so reproduced to the public by transferring them; - (iii) reproducing a work in order to permanently install it in an outdoor location as provided for in paragraph (2) of the preceding Article; - (iv) reproducing an artistic work for the purpose of selling copies of it, or selling such copies.

-(Reproduction in Connection with the Exhibition of an Artistic Work; Related Matters)
+(Reproduction in connection with the exhibition of an artistic work, etc.)